Join our mailing list and stay up-to-date with news and events from East Kimberley Chamber Of Commerce and Industry.

 The EKCCI submitted our first Deed of Variation on the 8th of December 2022.

-The Deed of Variation submission seeks the following variations to the EK DAMA:
+The Deed of Variation submission seeks the following variations to the Kimberley DAMA:

-- Add numerous occupations to the existing EK DAMA occupation list, based on the demonstrated needs of the broader region, with concessions that align with existing EK DAMA occupation concessions;
+3. Add numerous occupations to the existing Kimberley DAMA occupation list, based on the demonstrated needs of the broader region, with concessions that align with existing Kimberley DAMA occupation concessions;

 We have requested that our deed of variation request be considered urgently and hope to have an update around this soon.